Zig-Sec/advisory-db/README.md

 _Q: Is this the official way to report vulnerabilities for Zig packages?_

 A: There are many ways to report vulnerabilities for software including the [GitHub Advisory Database](https://github.com/advisories) and the [Open Source Vulnerabilities Database](https://osv.dev/).
-This is just another way inspired by [RustSEC](https://rustsec.org/) and dedicated specifically to Zig packages.
+This is just another way inspired by [RustSEC](https://rustsec.org/) and dedicated specifically to Zig packages. **Together with ZAT, this is part of a research project on how to increase the security of the Zig ecosystem through transparency**.

 ## License